 "You have to think," Dr. Huphauer said, "that multiplying that ‘seven million unemployed’ figure by a conservative three to include families, there were then about twenty million people in need, with no unemployment insurance and only the most minimal social security benefits.
 When the earlier catastrophe, the inflation, struck, when a loaf of bread cost a million marks and butter and meat ceased to exist for millions of people, they grew to hate - really hate - anyone who had money, thereby exacerbating the already profoundly resented class system."

-The Power Elite by C. Wright Mills, 1956, Excerpts
+The Power Elite by C. Wright Mills, 1956

 When a handful of men do not have jobs, and do not seek work, we look for the causes in their immediate situation and character.
 But when twelve million men are unemployed, then we cannot believe that all of them suddenly got lazy and turned out to be no good.
 Economists call this structural unemployment – meaning that the men involved cannot themselves control their job chances.
-Structural unemployment does not originate in one factory or in one town, nor is it due to anything that one factory or one town does or fails to do.
-Moreover, there is little or nothing that one ordinary man in one factory in one town can do about it when it sweeps over his personal milieu.
+There is little or nothing that one ordinary man in one factory in one town can do about it when it sweeps over his personal milieu.

 a right, immunity, or benefit enjoyed only by a person beyond the advantages of most: the privileges of the very rich.